 Although MEGA’s web interface is clean and easy to navigate, the animation displayed upon clicking every link is an annoying and unnecessary.
 Beside the web interface, MEGA has apps for desktop and mobiles, extensions for web browsers, and command line interface.
 All its client-side apps are open-sourced.

 Like other cloud storages, MEGA has its good and not-so-good sides.
-But overall, it’s an inexpensive and mostly fast cloud storage with end-to-end encryption.
+But overall, it’s an inexpensive and usually fast cloud storage with end-to-end encryption.
 It’s is the only cloud mentioned here that offers a complete solution with e2e encryption even for free users.

 Cloud Storage with Zero-knowledge Encryption: Summing Up

 With different features, policies, and prices, these were five cloud storage services that offer zero-knowledge end-to-end encryption.
 All these services claim to care for the privacy of your data and there’s no way for me to verify these claims.
 But if I had to choose between companies like Google and the ones mentioned above, I would go with the latter.
 This is not to say that services like Google Drive or Dropbox are bad and be completely avoided.
 Unless you have a reason to move to other service, you are probably fine with your current cloud provider.